yesodweb/yesod/README.md

 DELETE: Remove data from server.
 POST: Some form of update.

-FIXME Note: not all clients support PUT and DELETE.
+Note: not all clients support PUT and DELETE.
 Therefore, we need a workaround.
-I will implement two fixes:
+There are two fixes:

 1. X-HTTP-Method-Override header.
-2. Get parameter (ie, in the query string).
+2. Get parameter _method_override (ie, in the query string).
 This will be more useful for web forms.

+See MethodOverride middleware.

 ## Resource